raspberrypilearning/welcome-to-my-world/en/step_3.md

 --- task ---

 Think about the sprites you will use for your simulation.
-Will some of them be still in the scene, will they change costumes, effects, or motion when they are interacted with?
+Will some of them remain still in the scene, will they change costumes, effects, or motion when they are interacted with?
 Will they scroll across the screen?
 How will they be controlled if they move?

 --- collapse ---
 ---